Dave Sorenson

-David Lowell Sorenson (July 8, 1948 – July 9, 2002) was a power forward who played in the National Basketball Association (NBA).
+David Lowell Sorenson (July 8, 1948 – July 9, 2002) was an American basketball player who played in the National Basketball Association (NBA).

 Early life

 He was a standout center at Findlay High School in Findlay, Ohio, graduating in 1966.
 He scored a single-game high of 44 points and single-season high of 521.
 He was named the 1966 Associated Press (AP) Ohio Player of the Year.

 He was Findlay's all-time leading scorer with 993 points until the record was broken by future NFL quarterback Ben Roethlisberger.

 College career

-The 6'9" center attended Ohio State University where he was a three-year starter including, as a sophomore in 1967-68, on the team that won the Big Ten Conference championship and made the Final Four in the 1968 NCAA Men's Division I Basketball Tournament.
+The 6'9" power forward attended Ohio State University where he was a three-year starter including, as a sophomore in 1967–68, on the team that won the Big Ten Conference championship and made the Final Four in the 1968 NCAA Men's Division I Basketball Tournament.
 In the Mideast Regional final, he made the winning basket as Ohio State defeated the University of Kentucky at Memorial Coliseum in Lexington, Kentucky, the Wildcats' home arena.

 As a junior, he led the Buckeyes in both scoring and rebounding with 23.6 points per game and 10.6 rebounds per game.
 He was named Honorable Mention All-American and All-Big Ten.

-He again led the team in 1969-70 as a senior, averaging 24.2 points and 9.0 rebounds per game.
+He again led the team in 1969–70 as a senior, averaging 24.2 points and 9.0 rebounds per game.
 He was again named All-Big Ten.

 Sorenson scored 1,622 points, a total that ranked second at the time to Naismith Memorial Basketball Hall of Famer Jerry Lucas' total (1,990).
 He also grabbed 761 career rebounds, again second to Lucas (1,411) at the time.
 His career scoring average of 21.1 points per game ranks fifth, his career 9.9 rebounds per game ranks sixth.